Do you ever get a craving for some home cooking that you grew up with? No matter how strange or ridiculously processed the cooking happened to be?

 - guacamole (optional)

-Saute onion in a dollop of oil over medium-high heat for a few minutes
+Roughly chop 1/2 onion.
+Saute the onion in a dollop of oil over medium-high heat for a few minutes.

-For the taco shells, start by warming up corn tortillas in the oven or microwave.
-Lightly brush with a neutral oil (or cooking spray) and drape over two oven rungs for 10-12 minutes at 375F
+If you want to bake the taco shells, start by warming up the corn tortillas in the oven or microwave.
+Lightly brush them with a neutral oil (or cooking spray) and drape over two oven rungs for 10-12 minutes at 375F.

-Serve with diced tomatoes, chopped lettuce, shredded cheese and guacamole (optional)
+Serve the tacos with diced tomatoes, chopped lettuce, shredded cheese and guacamole (optional).
+You can also serve them with a freshly made Salsa.

 Most taco seasoning packets are heavy on the cumin and oregano.
 I tend to shy away from using too much of these to avoid Tex-Mex overload.
 As photographed I added a dash of cumin and black pepper, but no oregano.